Engine Rattling Noise – Where is it coming from ? How bad is it ?

 There are many moving parts within your engine that can cause a rattling noises:

-Your engine’s timing chain or belt connects the crankshaft to the camshaft; for proper operation of the valve train as described above.
-Modern overhead cam engines, have very long chains and belts; which use hydraulic tensioners to keep the chain taut.
-But, over time, the nylon chain guides wear, and the tensioners; can’t manage the slack in the chain or belt.
-You hear a rattling noise, made by the chain or belt whipping around; without tension, inside the timing chain cover.
+Your engine’s timing chain or belt connects the crankshaft to the camshaft, for proper operation of the valve train.
+Modern overhead cam engines, have very long chains and belts, which use hydraulic tensioners to keep the chain taut.
+But, over time, the nylon chain guides wear, and the tensioners, can’t manage the slack in the chain or belt.
+You hear a rattling noise, made by the chain or belt whipping around, without tension, inside the timing chain cover.
 Consequently, this noise rises and falls, with the engine (RPM)s.

 Engine Rattling Noise

-The valve train is the system in your engine, that’s driven by the camshaft; that opens and closes your engine’s valves.
+The valve train is the system in your engine, that’s driven by the camshaft.
+And, opens and closes your engine’s valves.
 The valve train, allows fuel into the cylinders and lets the exhaust gases out.
-Consequently, the valve lifters being pushed by the camshaft lobes, are the components; that do the actual opening and closing of the valves.
+Consequently, the lifters being pushed by the camshaft lobes, that do the actual opening and closing of the valves.
 They can be either mechanical or hydraulic.
-If they get worn, stuck or out of alignment; a engine rattling noise may be heard, especially at low (RPM)s.
+If they get worn, stuck or out of alignment, a engine rattling noise may be heard, especially at low (RPM)s.

 Engine Rattling Noise

 Depending on the type of lifter and the exact cause, the fix may involve adjusting the valves.
-Also, using a detergent additive, if the lifters are coated with varnish and sticking; or replacing the lifter if it is defective.
+Also, using a detergent additive, if the lifters are coated with varnish and sticking.
+Lastly, replacing the lifter if it is defective.

-If you have a high-mileage vehicle, with a worn engine; the pistons may fit in the cylinders very loosely.
+If you have a high mileage vehicle, with a worn engine, the pistons may fit in the cylinders very loosely.
 During a cold start, this may show up as a rattling noise.
-It typically goes away, once the pistons expand, from the heat of the engine.
+It usually goes away, once the pistons expand, from the heat of the engine.

-Your connecting rods, are the parts that transmit, the rotary motion of the crankshaft; to the up-and-down motion of the pistons.
-Rod knocking noises, are the result of wear from insufficient or dirty oil; and can wear down the surfaces of the bearings.
+Connecting rods, transmit the rotary motion of the crankshaft, to the up and down motion of the pistons.
+Rod knocking noises, are the result of wear from insufficient or dirty oil.
+And, can wear down the surfaces of the bearings.
 As a result, this causes excessive clearances, between the bearings and the crankshaft.

 Once you hear the engine rattling noise, you will need major engine work, which will be very expensive.
 If not fixed, some or all of these rotating parts, can fail and destroy the engine.